BroadbandForum/obuspa/QUICK_START_GUIDE.md

 * VENDOR_MANUFACTURER - The value of Device.DeviceInfo.Manufacturer
 * VENDOR_MODEL_NAME - The value of Device.DeviceInfo.ModelName
 * SYSTEM_CERT_PATH - Location of file or directory containing certificates.
 These are reported in Device.Security.Certificate and not used in OB-USP-AGENT's trust store (use '-t' option to specify trust store certificates).
+* E2ESESSION_EXPERIMENTAL_USP_V_1_2 - If defined the End-to-End Session Context is supported and the following TR-369 parameters are available under the `Device.LocalAgent.Controller.{i}.` instance:
+  * E2ESession.SessionMode (by default: Allow)
+  * E2ESession.Status
+  * E2ESession.MaxUSPRecordSize (because E2ESession.SegmentedPayloadChunkSize is deprecated in USP Device:2.16 data model)

 ## Extending the Data Model
-Use the USP_REGISTER_XXX() set of functions to register USP data model objects, parameters, cammands and Events.
+Use the USP_REGISTER_XXX() set of functions to register USP data model objects, parameters, commands and Events.
 * Integrators should always call USP_REGISTER_XXX() from VENDOR_Init() in src/vendor/vendor.c
 * Contributors should create a new device_XXX.c file in src/core, and call USP_REGISTER_XX() from a DEVICE_XXX_Init() located in the new device_XXX.c file.